9-9-9-9/Bit-Heroes-bot/README.release.md

 - Push notification to Telegram when detect Reconnect button (critical), not see ReRun within 15m (critical), exit (normal).
 But only works if you correctly configured Telegram

 ### Fishing

+*To use this function, you the to be ready on fishing state, and the Start button is visible clearly on the screen*

 - Windows: run file `.\fishing.bat`
 - Linux/Mac: run file `./fishing.sh`